 Toxic Politics with Brian O’Sullivan

-Before we delve deeper into the book I would just like to make a disclaimer that it does have a few editing errors here and there, spelling mistakes which made it past the screening process.
-The novel isn’t riddled with them by any means, and I simply want to point out I never felt them actually affect the quality of the book itself and what it has to offer.
+Before we delve deeper into The Puppeteer I would just like to make a disclaimer that it does have a few editing errors here and there, spelling mistakes which made it past the screening process.
+The Puppeteer isn’t riddled with them by any means, and I simply want to point out I never felt them actually affect the quality of the book itself and what it has to offer.

 An Action-Driven Parable